opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ### Here are the key takeaways:

-* Both bi-encoder and document-only modes provide the highest relevance on the BEIR and Amazon ESCI datasets.
+* Both modes provide the highest relevance on the BEIR and Amazon ESCI datasets.
 * Without online inference, the search latency of document-only mode is comparable to BM25.
 * Sparse encoding results in a much smaller index size than dense encoding.
-The size of an index a document-only sparse encoder generates is **10.4%** of a dense encoding index size.
-For a bi-encoder, the index size is **7.2%** of a dense encoding index size.
+A document-only sparse encoder generates an index that is **10.4%** of the size of a dense encoding index.
+For a bi-encoder, the index size is **7.2%** of the size of a dense encoding index.
 * Dense encoding uses k-NN retrieval and incurs a 7.9% increase in RAM cost at search time.
 Neural sparse search uses a native Lucene index, so the RAM cost does not increase at search time.

 ## Benchmarking results